mike-clark-8192/pyjson5/README.md

 #### On Mac

-The easiest thing to do is to install [`uv`](https://docs.astral.sh/uv) and use `uv` and the `//run` script to develop things.
-See `./run --help` for the various commands that are supported. `glop` is the parser generator tool used to generate a parser from the grammar in `json5/json5.g`.
+The easiest thing to do is to install [`uv`](https://docs.astral.sh/uv) and use `uv` and `just` to develop things.
+See `just --list` for the commands that are supported. `glop` is the parser generator tool used to generate a parser from the grammar in `json5/json5.g`.

 ```
 $ brew install uv
+$ brew install just
 $ git clone https://github.com/dpranke/pyjson5
 $ git clone https://github.com/dpranke/glop
 $ cd pyjson5
+$ uv sync --extra dev
-$ source $(./run devenv)  # To activate a venv w/ all the needed dev tools.
+$ source .venv/bin/activate  # To activate a venv w/ all the needed dev tools.
 ```

 #### On other platforms

 Install `uv` via whatever mechanism is appropriate.
+Install `just` via whatever mechanism is appropriate.

 ### Create the venv

 ```
-$ ./run devenv
+$ uv sync --extra dev
 ```

-(This calls `uv sync --extra dev`.)

 ### Running the tests

 ```
-$ ./run tests
+$ just test
 ```

 ### Updating the packages